maridonkers/kmymoney2hledger/README.md

 There's also a blog post:[KMyMoney to HLedger conversion](https://photonsphere.org/posts-output/2020-05-31-kmymoney2hledger/).

 # Usage
-Copy `kmymoney2hledger` and `kmymoney2hledger.jar` to a subdirectory and make `kmymoney2hledger` executable.
+From [Releases](https://github.com/maridonkers/kmymoney2hledger/releases) copy `kmymoney2hledger` and `kmymoney2hledger.jar` to a subdirectory and make `kmymoney2hledger` executable.
 Put the subdirectory in your path (if it isn't already).

 It writes the converted output to `yourdecompressedkmymoneyinputfile.kmy.journal`.